dominicparga/howto/rust.md

   Rust is an expression-oriented language, which means every chunk of code has a return value (e.g. `match`, `for`, ...).
   Hence it's clear, that the last code snippet of a code block is the block's value.

 ## Documentation <a name="doc"></a>

-Rust provides pretty code by design due to its namespaces, modules and its clean and powerful project setup (`cargo.toml`).
+Rust provides pretty code by design due to its namespaces, modules and its clean and powerful project setup (`Cargo.toml`).
-If you still need to separate code sections, you may use `//-------` (whole line).
+If you still need to separate code sections, you may use `//-------` (whole line), but due to rusts `impl`-blocks, this approach also can get a little ugly.
-Otherwise, take the following code example from [Rust's official documentation][www_rust_comments_example].
+Otherwise, take the following code example from [Rust's official documentation][rust/docs/comments].

 ```rust
 //!
 A doc comment that applies to the implicit anonymous module of this crate